harshvardhaniimi/personal-website/content/notes/_index.md

 ---
 title: My Notes
 description: |
   This is a list of things that I find interesting.
+Most are my notes and might not be relevant for you.
 author: "Harshvardhan"
 show_post_thumbnail: true
 show_author_byline: true